 Once upon a time, to create a mobile-friendly website was tough going.
 You had to be able to code in HTML.
 But modern content management systems (CMS) have changed that.
 Chances are that you can make your website mobile-friendly in a matter of minutes.

 Use a popular CMS like WordPress for building your website.
-About 25% of all websites in existence today run on WordPress.
+About 25% of all websites in existence, back in 2017, run on WordPress.
 Another popular CMS that you can use is Blogger.
 The whole idea behind a CMS is that the hard coding part of building websites is hidden away from you and automated, so you can get your website up, add pages, text, images and even video in a very short period of time.

 WordPress Themes And Plugins